suculent/apprepo/README.md

 - Enter your `APPREPO` APPCODE for this application in AppRepo, you can omit this for own SFTP server (or expect it to be a directory at your SFTP home path as we don't want to limit your creativity).
 - Enjoy a good drink, while the computer does all the work for you

-From now on, you can run `apprepo` to deploy a new update, or just upload new app metadata and icons.
+From now on, you can run `apprepo` to deploy a new update, or just upload new app manifest.json and icons.

 # Usage